Kraft Heinz: History

-The merger of Kraft Foods and H.J.
-Heinz was agreed to by the boards of both companies, with approval by shareholders and regulatory authorities in early 2015.
+The boards of both companies agreed to the merger of Kraft Foods and H.J.
+Heinz, with approval by shareholders and regulatory authorities in early 2015.
 The new Kraft Heinz Company became the world's fifth-largest food and beverage company and the third-largest in the United States.
 The Kraft Heinz co-headquarters are in Chicago at the Aon Center and in Pittsburgh at PPG Place, with other offices across the United States, Canada, South America, Europe, Asia, and Australia.
 The merger was completed on July 2, 2015.

-The merger in 2015 did not immediately affect the naming rights to Heinz Field in Pittsburgh PA, home of the Pittsburgh Steelers.
+The merger in 2015 did not immediately affect the naming rights to Heinz Field in Pittsburgh, home of the Pittsburgh Steelers.
 In July 2022 reports leaked that the company did not renew the rights, which Heinz initially acquired in 2001.

 On February 17, 2017, it was reported that Kraft Heinz Co. had made a $143 billion approach to take over the British-Dutch multinational Unilever, a significantly larger competitor with 126,000 more employees and £24bn larger revenue than Kraft Heinz.
 Unilever declined the initial proposal.
-The takeover was subsequently abandoned on February 19 soon after UK Prime Minister Theresa May had ordered a scrutiny of the deal.
+The takeover was subsequently abandoned on February 19 soon after UK Prime Minister Theresa May had ordered regulators to examine the potential deal.

 On October 19, 2017, Kraft Heinz announced that it was acquiring Cerebos Pacific, including the Saxa salt, Gregg's, and Bisto brands, from Suntory.
 On March 9, 2018, New Zealand's Commerce Commission approved the purchase, on the condition that they sell the licenses for Gregg's brand of sauces and the F. Whitlock Worcestershire sauce brand due to competition concerns.

 In May 2018, Kraft Heinz launched Springboard Brands, a business focused on growing organic, natural, and "super-premium" food brands.
 Later that year, it was announced Kraft Heinz would acquire the Primal Kitchen brand as part of the company's Springboard Incubator.
 The $200 million deal was completed in early 2019 and was expected to generate $50 million in new annual revenue.

 On October 24, 2018, Kraft Heinz announced that it was selling its Indian nutritional beverage assets, including Complan and energy drink Glucon-D to Zydus Wellness.
 The sale was completed on January 30, 2019.

 In April 2019, it was announced Miguel Patricio, former Chief Marketing Officer of InBev would replace Bernardo Hees as CEO of Kraft Heinz.
 Patricio took position of CEO in late June 2019 and Alex Behring remained chairman of the company.
 Later that year, Paulo Basilio returned to his role at Chief Financial Officer and Corrado Azzarita assumed the position of Chief Information Officer.
+Todd Kaplan has been named chief marketing officer of North America at Kraft Heinz.